schormans/CuCCo/README.md

 - *max_eff*: the maximum theoretical efficiency of the link with the given input parameters.

+#### `resonance.m`

+Returns peak and trough frequencies in the link impedance function of the given link.
+Ensure to account for changing frequency when providing the coil impedance values.

 ## Features to be Added (TODO)